A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: Introduction

 \subsection{Outline}

 This paper is organized as follows. \hyperref[sec:setup]{Section~II} introduces the central model and describes the physical setup.
 While \hyperref[TD:QSM]{Section~III} discusses the thermal description of the qubit using the canonical partition function, \hyperref[QD:UTE]{Section~IV} turns to the quantum dynamics of the same system at zero temperature.
 We compute the Loschmidt amplitude, and identify special times when the system becomes orthogonal to its initial state. \hyperref[AUF:PFLA]{Section~V} develops an analytic framework that brings together thermal and quantum descriptions and \hyperref[ETMBS]{Section~VI} extends this framework to many-body settings.
-Starting with a chain of \( N \) non-interacting qubits, we move towards interactions by considering an interacting spin chain with open boundary conditions. \hyperref[C]{Section~VII} concludes with reflections on the significance of the unifying analytic framework as well as its pedagogical potential. \hyperref[Appendix] {Appendix~A} discusses Mandelstam–Tamm and Margolus–Levitin bounds for our specific models.
+Starting with a chain of \( N \) non-interacting qubits, we move towards interactions by considering an interacting spin chain with open boundary conditions. \hyperref[C]{Section~VII} concludes with reflections on the significance of the unifying analytic framework as well as its pedagogical potential. \hyperref[Appendix]{Appendix~A} discusses the Mandelstam--Tamm and Margolus--Levitin bounds in the context of our specific models.
+Appendix \ref{sec:Zeno_appendix} discusses the quantum Zeno paradox that is based on the early time behaviour developed in Sec. \ref{HTLETE}. \hyperref[AppendixB]{Appendix~C} outlines a project idea and a set of homework exercises designed to reinforce the concepts developed in the main text.